 Instructions

-- Allow flour to cool, then run it through a sifter to break up any clumps that may have formed while baking.
-Set aside.1 ¾ cup (215 g) all-purpose flour
+- Allow flour to cool completely, then run it through a sifter to break up any clumps that may have formed while heating.
+Set aside.

 - In a large bowl (preferably a stand mixer), combine softened butter, sugar, vanilla extract, and salt.
-Use an electric mixer to cream together until very creamy and very well-combined, 1-3 minutes.1 cup (226 g) unsalted butter, 1 ¼ cups (250 g) brown sugar, tightly packed, ¼ cup (50 g) sugar, 1 teaspoon vanilla extract, ½ teaspoon salt
+Use an electric mixer to cream together until very creamy and very well-combined, 1-3 minutes.1 cup (226 g) unsalted butter, 1 ¼ cups (250 g) brown sugar, tightly packed, ¼ cup (50 g) granulated sugar, 1 teaspoon vanilla extract, ½ teaspoon table salt

 - Gradually add cooled, sifted flour, stirring until completely combined.
 If dough is too stiff after thoroughly stirring, add milk, one tablespoon at a time, until desired consistency is reached.1-2 Tablespoons milk